midonet/midonet/docs/rest-api-auth.md

 this object is used for authentication and authorization is explained in the sections below.

+## Token

+Token class represents a generic token in MidoNet.
+When a user logins into the external auth service using its username and password credentials, MidoNet returns a Token object to the user, which contains 'key' that is used to generate subsequent API requests, and 'expires' which indicates the time to which the token is valid until.

 # Roles

 MidoNet API implements Role-Based Access Control (RBAC) mechanism to perform